Postpaid or Prepaid: Which one is better?

 Subscribing to a postpaid plan is a financial commitment as you’ll be mostly locked in for 24 months or two years.
 It’s best to assess your budget to make sure you can finish the contract and put yourself in good credit standing.

 Unlike in prepaid wherein services (data, calls, SMS) automatically get cut off once you have consumed your ‘load,’ prepaid plans allow you to go above your monthly allocation.
 You’re just going to incur additional costs for the excess usage.
 Although telcos implement policies to prevent these things from happening, it’s still advisable that you closely monitor your usage, so you don’t go above your budget.

 The device is locked to the network

-Although postpaid plans make it easy to obtain a device and pay for it in monthly installments, note that these devices are locked to the telco you got it from.
+Although postpaid plans make it easy to obtain a device and pay for it in monthly installments, note that most of these devices are locked to the telco you got them from.
 It’s not much an issue if the device has dual-SIM dual-LTE connectivity as only one SIM slot is locked, this can be a problem with single-SIM devices.
 Hello, iPhones!

 Can be easily purchased

 If you need a prepaid SIM or want to change your number, all you need to do is go to a store that sells them and buy it.
 No need for forms or other requirements.
 These things are available in the telco’s official store or mobile phone stores in malls.